Aircraft-Based Observations

 ABO Data and Numerical Weather Prediction (NWP)

 Numerous joint-collaborative studies between NOAA, NASA, the FAA, and the research community have been conducted to demonstrate the use and efficacy of ABO data in NWP.
 In some cases, ABO data can even be tailored to better support NWP.
 For instance, the vertical and temporal resolution for TAMDAR observations is completely adjustable, allowing for extremely high resolution data in the vertical during takeoff and landing where it has the most positive impact on NWP modeling.
 This yields a fully customizable solution allowing greater vertical and temporal frequency than either traditional AMDAR or radiosondes.
-TAMDAR, AMDAR-over-AFIRS, and Mode S data are all delivered and available in real-time.
+TAMDAR and AMDAR-over-AFIRS data are delivered and available in real-time.
 TAMDAR and AMDAR-over-AFIRS data go through rigorous quality control (both real-time and on the ground) to ensure they meet strict standards.

-As a newer data set, the formal evaluation of Mode S data by the US National Centers for Environmental Prediction (NCEP) is still in progress.
-The European meteorological community has embraced it and has set up a specialized center, the European Meteorological Aircraft Derived Data Center (EMADDC), to do further studies and implement the transition from research to operations.
 Beyond NWP, ABO data has use in machine learning/artificial intelligence as well as situational awareness both for forecasters and other user groups such as national security/emergency management, air quality, and airport operations.

 Synoptic ABO Partners vs. Radiosondes